Protect Your Children When They Leave Home

 - Are all of their items marked with an address or postcode?
 In the event that anything is stolen, this will help the police to identify it as belonging to your child.

-- Buy your child a timer switch that will turn lights and if possible a radio on and off at certain times to give the impression that someone is in.
+- Buy your child a timer switch that will turn lights on and off at certain times to give the impression that someone is in.

 - If your child is coming home for the holidays, ensure that they either bring their valuable items back with them, or get them to have their possessions stored in a secure unit while they are away.